DIY robot mower Installation

 Once you have the mower up and functioning, we recommend the following tests to check your installation:

 - Firstly test the alignment and installation of the charge station.
 For this, we recommend to you place your mower on the perimeter wire facing the charging station about 5 meters away.
-Then send the mower home ten times to ensure with mower docks correctly on each occasion.
+Then send the mower home ten times to ensure with mower docks are correctly on each occasion.
 If it appears to be a misalignment or the mower just doesn’t dock correctly you will need to revisit how the charger has been installed, and double-check that it is installed completely flat and level.

 - Also, check the perimeter wire is installed in the correct location under the charger and there is an adequate straight wire leading into the charger.
 This wire position can sometimes be adjusted to get the mower better aligned.

 - Secondly, we recommend you run your robot mower around the entire perimeter wire at least 5 times to check that the mower can complete all turns reliably without leaving the wire or hitting obstacles on your boundaries.
 You can also use this test to see if the mower is cutting as close to the edge as possible.
-Any areas of the wire that can not be followed reliably, you can adjust the wire to correct any issues.
+For any areas of the wire that can not be followed reliably, you can adjust the wire to correct any issues.

 4. Programming your Zones & Schedule

-Your robot is now ready to program your multi zones if you require them.
+Your robot is now ready to program your multi-zones if you require them.
 Zones are set up by either just entering a measured distance from the charger into the App and the mower will travel the programmed distance and then leave the wire and start to mow.

 Others will require the mower to physically travel around the wire and you will set each zones wire location as the mower physically passes that location.